rohanharikr/RaviKumarPillai/_drafts/2021-04-30-a-career-survival-guide-for-tough-times.md

 **Corporate career is indeed akin to a plane ride in the Indian monsoon with high chance of being caught in turbulence and air pockets.** As long as you are flying above the cloud in clear skies, the ride may be smooth.
 But corporate career is not a smooth ride but involves up moves, dull moments, and to be realistic, downswings as well.
 Very few successful professionals would be able to look back on their career journey and claim to have had a one-way ascendancy to the top.

 If career is not a bed of roses, how would one prepare for minimising the shocks and bumps.
-There are _five survival skills_ that can carry you through the rough and tough of professional life.
+There are _six survival skills_ that can carry you through the rough and tough of professional life.

-_Firstly_, you need to demonstrate **agility and alignment **to the changing economic and cultural realities.
+_Firstly_, you need to demonstrate **agility and alignment** to the changing economic and cultural realities.
 Most professionals work as part of teams led by a leader. **In reality, most of us are on ‘project mode’ more often than we realise.** Much like in a combat situation in the army, we have to follow the discipline and SOPs for implementing group tasks. _Alignment with the leader is key to effectiveness._

 **Most workplace stress and discord happen due to the inability of the leader and the team to appreciate each other’s perspectives**.
 When there is a leadership change, for example, the new leader is either from within or from outside.
 The pressures and sensitivities of realignment to the new situation would be tremendous on both the leader and the led.